DANser-freelancer/code_bits/README.md

 I used a sentinel value in the loop but you could design your gotos in a way that is always guaranteed to eventually `break` execution.
 All the labels, breaks, continues, and cases are actually JIT compiled into literal jumps to specific memory regions of machine code (very efficient).
 Though `switch` has a few conditions to be a jump table:
 - All cases must be literal primitives.
 Variables, templates, anything not immediately discernable will not work;
 - The case sparsity must be reasonably low.
 A jump table will take the case values and factor them into jump addresses.
-For a switch of case 10 and case 1'000'000 JIT would have to create 2 jumps that do anything and pad a giant space of 999'998 with noop.
+For a switch of case 10 and case 1'000'000 JIT would have to create 2 jumps that do anything and pad a giant space of 999'998 with `default`.